 Industrial activities and major structures at the facility are shown on the Site Map in Appendix B, Figure B-3.
+Detailed descriptions of the facility areas and industrial activities are provided in Section 2.0.

 1.4 General Location Map